25 signatures reached

 we seek a new approach.

 Let's bring everyone who wants to make a difference together!
-All stakeholders: public bodies, teachers, trainers and researchers, businesses and services, youth groups and pensioners, and the people who fight against the poverty and stigma that they experience.
+All stakeholders: public bodies, teachers, trainers and researchers, corporates and services, youth groups and pensioners, and the people who fight against the poverty and stigma that they experience.

 Together we wish to take part in a strong participatory process to make the next Anti-Poverty Plan the best ever.
 Those who live with poverty and social exclusion deserve it.
 They also should have the opportunity help develop this new plan.
 And when the plan is in place they should be able to play their part to ensure it is implemented.